n3phtys/progblog/content/post/nodejs-part-2.md

     var y = [1, 2, 3];

-makes `y` an array, or more specifially: an array of numbers.
+makes `y` an array, or more specifically: an array of numbers.
 Therefore an array is a collection of multiple values.
 Of course, these kind of collections can be modified afterwards, and also queried by an index (always starting with 0):

     y.push(42); //y = [1, 2, 3, 42];
     console.log( y[3] ); //prints out the fourth element: 42